-The global implantable medical devices market reached a value of US$ 103.3 Billion in 2019.
+The global implantable medical devices market exhibited moderate growth during 2015-2020.
 Medical implants are devices that are used to replace or act as a fraction for a particular body part or for the whole biological structure.
 Every year thousands of people enhance the quality of their lives by going through surgical procedures that involve the fixing or removal of implantable medical devices.
 At present, implants are used for various parts of the body for different functions such as orthopedics, pacemakers, cardiovascular stents, defibrillators, neural prosthetics or drug delivery system.
 Implants are introduced either completely or partially via surgical or medical methods into the human body.
 The device can be implanted permanently or temporarily, depending upon the need and can be removed later on.
 There has been an increase in the number of age-related diseases with concurrent rise in the life-span of people.
 This has further increased the demand of various life prolonging medical aids such as new treatments, implants, prostheses, and long-term pharmaceutical usage.
 Implantable devices are made up of various types of materials such as tissues, metals, bones, plastics, skin, ceramics, etc.

 This report provides a deep insight into the global implantable medical devices market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the implantable medical devices industry in any manner.

 The global implantable medical devices market size was valued at US$ 112.3 Billion in 2020.